AtharvaGangji/Snake-Game/README.md

 ## Work in Progress

-We are making a snake game with pygame.
+We are making a snake game with `Pygame & Python`.
   - Atharva Gangji
   - tdserapio
   - Lioncat2002